Glia: Function

 They also play a role in neurotransmission and synaptic connections, and in physiological processes such as breathing.
-While glia were thought to outnumber neurons by a ratio of 10:1, recent studies using newer methods and reappraisal of historical quantitative evidence suggests an overall ratio of less than 1:1, with substantial variation between different brain tissues.
+While glia were thought to outnumber neurons by a ratio of 10:1, studies using newer methods and reappraisal of historical quantitative evidence suggests an overall ratio of less than 1:1, with substantial variation between different brain tissues.

-Glial cells have far more cellular diversity and functions than neurons, and glial cells can respond to and manipulate neurotransmission in many ways.
+Glial cells have far more cellular diversity and functions than neurons, and can respond to and manipulate neurotransmission in multiple ways.
 Additionally, they can affect both the preservation and consolidation of memories.

 Glia were discovered in 1856, by the pathologist Rudolf Virchow in his search for a "connective tissue" in the brain.
 The term derives from Greek γλία and γλοία "glue" (/ˈɡliːə/ or /ˈɡlaɪə/), and suggests the original impression that they were the glue of the nervous system.